frangucc/thenodechronbook/README.md

 And what exactly is EECS you ask?

 EECS is one of the most exciting and lucrative fields on the planet.
-It's what's etched in the walls at MIT.
-According to UC Berkly:
+It's what's etched in the walls at MIT and according to UC Berkly:

 > The integration of EE and CS have now formed strong interactions that extend into biological sciences, mechanical and civil engineering, physical sciences, chemistry, mathematics, and operations research.